Emmanuel L. Di Rossetti

 -

-But if we move from fear in general to the fear of Jesus Christ in the Garden of Olives, we will find silence more appropriate than words.
-His passion is a series of excesses, many of which are unknown to us, says Angela of Foligno.
-But these sufferings, however terrible they were, were successive, not simultaneous.
-In Continue reading
+But if we move from fear in general to the fear of Jesus Christ in the Garden of Olives, we will find silence more fitting than speech.
+His Passion is a series of excesses, many of which are unknown to us, says Angela of Foligno.
+But these sufferings, however dreadful they were, were successive, not simultaneous.
+In… Continue reading

 -